Are you building your voice through Medium, but Medium isn’t helping?

-I struggle to grow as a Product Manager without sharing my thoughts with the community in the form of writings or find helpful resources without crossing content-repackaging Substacks or ghoster-filled slack channels.
+I struggle to grow as a Product Manager without sharing my thoughts with the community in the form of writing or finding helpful resources without crossing content-repackaging Substacks or ghost-filled slack channels.

 Let’s face it, growing is painful.
 And luck isn’t always there.

 Not everyone gets to work in a well-funded startup, MNC, or a growth-driven company where decisions are data/customer feedback-driven.
 Nor having seniors that take pride in grooming your career.

 Medium was my attempt to chew through the thorny path by getting attention and learning from the best.

 It’s no piece of cake to come up with ideas that are unique enough to entertain the readers, yet not too much of a cliche that feels like beating the dead horse.
 (Yes, agile, scrum, OKR, I’m talking about all of you) And now, I have to become an SEO specialist and data scientist to create good content and find helpful content.

 Don’t get me wrong.
 I love Medium.
 In fact, I’ve been subscribed to Medium since the day they started to put their content behind the paywall.
 I use Medium’s bookmarking feature like a truck to a hoarder; I hoard helpful articles and posts for future reference almost every day.